 Peanut Butter Crunch Bars

-- Check the video below for easy visual instructions.
+- Check the video in the post for easy visual instructions.
 I recommend using a kitchen scale for this recipe.

 - Line a 6×6 inch (ca. 15 cm) pan or 7×7 inch (ca. 18 cm) pan with parchment paper.
 You can also use an 8×8 inch (ca. 20 cm) pan, however, the bars will be less thick.